codeheaven-io/codeheaven.io/_posts/2016-11-19-monitoring-your-application-status-with-cabot.markdown

 - I've created [cabot-db-config](https://www.npmjs.com/package/cabot-db-config), which uses a configuration similar to cabot-zombie, but is way faster and more reliable, because it connects directly to your Cabot database to insert the configuration.

-Actually what I use currently is cabot-zombie to create stuff, and if I want to change something, I just delete everything from the tables above and rerun cabot-zombie with my changes.
+Actually what I use currently is cabot-db-config to create stuff, and if I want to change something, I just delete everything from the tables above and rerun cabot-zombie with my changes.